 Rather than waiting for something to break, make a periodic maintenance schedule.
 Under this, you check around your house and car and do some maintenance where needed.
-This small exercise will just take a couple of hours a month.
+This small exercise will take a couple of hours a month.
 But, it will prevent stuff from breaking down and help to detect issues before they turn disasters.
 When you maintain your home, it stays in great shape.
 Plus, it also increases the value of your property.

 When you’re hitting the road, pack some meals and snacks you can eat easily.
 This way, you don’t have to stop and shop for food.
 Plus, you don’t have to look for a place to eat and waste time and money.
-Instead, you can just eat on the road.
-Or, stop by a beautiful area and stretch a little bit.
+Instead, you can eat on the road.
+Or, stop by a lovely area and stretch a little bit.
 Convenience foods are unnecessarily expensive.
 So, it’s better you avoid them as much as possible.

 There’re many ways to save money on your telephone bill.
-This includes moving from a prominent service provider to smaller company that offers service in your zone for less.
+This includes moving from a prominent service provider to a smaller company that offers service in your zone for less.
 Besides, you must go through your phone bill to check if you’re paying for anything you don’t use.

-Interest rates are at an all-time low right now.
+Interest rates are at an all time low right now.
 So, determine what type of loan you have.
 Then merge your student loans into a single low-rate package.

 It’s a fact that new cars are unjustified investments.
 Not just they fall in value the moment you drive it.
 But their value continues to drop every year.

 Don’t think of a library as only a place to get books.
 Think of it as a free place where you can do all types of things.
-I used it to meet people, learn foreign languages, to grab local newspaper, using the internet and checking out CDs.
+I used it to meet people, learn foreign languages, to grab a local newspaper, using the internet, and checking out CDs.
 Plus, I also get the news of all upcoming community events from my local library.
 And the best part?
 It won’t cost you anything.

 I’ve been advocating our basic safety razor since long.
 But this’s only a single piece of the puzzle.
 For regular shaves, we shave in the shower and dry the blade later on.
 Merely using soap for lather is also very cheap as I change blades once every 2-3 weeks.